Brands are turning to Generative Conversational AI to scale customer support and reduce costs.

 The plethora of consumer-facing chatbots mostly do simple things like ordering a pizza, which involves little more than knowing the kinds of pizza and preferred toppings.
 And so-called enterprise bots, in many cases, just hook up to human agents at the back-end who pick up the conversation.
 That’s more about the “cool factor” than intelligent automation.

-An enterprise-grade conversational AI platform, on the other hand, has far more capabilities.
+An enterprise-grade Generative Conversational AI platform, on the other hand, has far more capabilities.
 It can take a substantial load of customer service for a large organization.
 At the same time, its chatbots are intelligent enough to know when to hand off a conversation to a human.

 Senseforth, for instance, powers HDFC Bank’s Eva chatbot, which has gone from handling 330,252 queries at its inception in April 2017 to over three million monthly queries now.
 Initially trained on 1,000 “basic intents,” Eva now understands 8,500 intents behind queries, says Marri.